 It is a limit we set for ourselves and others.
 It serves as protection against manipulation by others.
 Boundaries allow us to maintain our separate identity yet remain connected in relationships.
 When healthy boundaries do not exist we can become confused as to which emotions and thoughts are actually ours and which belong to the other.
 Without boundaries we often exist in a state of reactivity and wonder why our space, time, privacy, and self are not being respected.

 How do we set healthy boundaries?

 Setting healthy boundaries begins with self-awareness and clear internal values and expectations.
 This involves knowing and understanding our feelings, limits, and needs.
 These boundaries should not be fear based but rather a result of self-care and self-respect.
 Physical boundaries involve our body, our space, and our belongings.
 They include limits on how close people stand, how and when we are touched, and what parts of our lives are private.
 Emotional boundaries involve feelings, needs, and accountability.
-They allow us to own our feelings and not own the feelings of others.
+All those things allow us to own our feelings and not own the feelings of others.
 They allow us to have and express needs, not subjugating them to the needs or desires of others.
 They help us accept responsibility for our own issues and not for the issues of others.

 How do we communicate our boundaries?